Chunked Margolus Neighborhoods

 - Noita's approach works very well, but might be sacrificing a bit of time waiting on each pass if only one or two chunks need to be processed.
 Fast moving cells will be slowed down much less than margolus neighborhoods.

 - Margolus neighborhoods limit how you can implement cells and destroys your cache if used on a CPU.
-However these issues can largely be ignored by shifting the blocks on chunks rather than cells.
-Artifacts are more present here than Noita's approach, mainly because the buffer zone is only 1-2 voxels wide at the block boundaries, instead of 1/2 of a chunk size.
+However these issues can be largely ignored by shifting the scale of the blocks to chunks rather than cells.
+Artifacts are more present here than Noita's approach, mainly because the buffer zone is only 1-2 voxels wide at the block boundaries, instead of 1/2 of a chunk's width.

 Next steps

-We have something that can fully utilize modern CPUs, now we need to cut down on the amount of work we are doing in the first place.
+We have something that can fully utilize modern CPUs, scaling linearly with the amount of work, now we need to cut down on the amount of work we are doing in the first place.